Rhythms of Africa. Percussion and dance workshop. Cameroon

 Michel Mbarga is a renowned multi-instrumentalist (guitar, balafon, percussion) and Lornoar is a beautiful voice and dancer from Cameroon.
 Through their musical compositions and performances, they have been contributing to the dissemination of Bantu culture around the world for decades, with responsibility and pride.
 Michel will introduce participants to traditional Central African percussion, while Lornoar will teach simple dance steps learned in the family and community setting.
 Finally, percussive notes and body movements meet, challenge and respond to each other.
 The activity is designed as a dynamic and participatory space, intended to enjoy rhythm, body and culture collectively.

 Round Table Discussion.
-Women of Anaga.
+Women entrepreneurs from Anaga

 Workshop: Stories, lights, shadows.
 Tenerife.